Gene Stump

 Eugene Andrew Stump (August 9, 1925 – c.
 2014) was an American professional basketball player.
 Stump was selected in the 1947 BAA Draft by the Boston Celtics after a collegiate career at DePaul.
 He played for the Celtics, Minneapolis Lakers and Waterloo Hawks in his three-year BAA/NBA career.

-Stump's death was listed in the Fall 2014 edition of DePaul Magazine.
+Stump had nine children.
+His death was listed in the Fall 2014 edition of DePaul Magazine.